Our School History

 The school celebrated its 70th Anniversary with a photographic exhibition attended by over 1000 visitors, and a week of celebratory events including a pageant with each year group representing a decade of the school’s history.

 Dr Hayes retired in December 2008 and was succeeded by Mrs Jo Brinkley in September 2009.

 A breakfast club was launched in September 2010, and an afterschool club was hosted from September 2011 with HPS staff running it from 2 years later.

 Hayes Primary School moved to Academy Status.

 In September 2014 HPS formed a Multi Academy Trust and Mr Niv Vitarana became Headteacher at Hayes Primary.

-Today the school is still flourishing.
+Today the school continues to flourish.
 It is extremely popular with parents, children and staff and continues to be a key part of the community of Hayes.
-Many changes continue to take place each year as the school develops, such as IT equipment moving directly into classrooms.
+Changes continue to take place each year to develop the school, such as the building of the Music Hub.

-The Parents’ Association (now the PTA) is still very important too and has raised terrific amounts of money to fund additional facilities to benefit all HPS pupils.
+The Parents’ Association (now the PTA) is still very important too and has raised incrediable amounts of money to fund additional facilities to benefit all HPS pupils.